ShimnaA/DataProjects/README.md

         classified data set from a company, with hidden feature column names.
         Used KNN to create a model that directly predicts a class for a new data point based on features.

-        - Since Scale of variables mattes, Standardized variables.
+        - Standardized variables, Since Scale of variables matters.
         - Determined Optimal number of clusters (K) using Elbow method
         - KNN model
         - Evaluated model with Classification Report and Confusion matrix